16 Great Reasons to Visit Brasov, Romania in 2025

 4. The beautiful old town

-Brașov old town is located at the feet of the mountain Tâmpa, right in the center of the city.
-It is one of the seven walled citadels populated by the Saxons of Transylvania and you can still find the walls of the citadel surrounding the center.
+Brașov’s old town is located at the feet of the mountain Tâmpa, right in the center of the city.
+It is one of the seven walled citadels populated by the Saxons of Transylvania, and you can still find the walls of the citadel surrounding the center.
 The architecture in the old town is mostly Gothic, Baroque, and Renaissance.

-The very center is occupied by Council’s Square (Piața Sfatului), historically the place where weekly and annual markets took place.
-Depending on the period you are visiting, you might find a typical market going on here.
+The center is occupied by Council’s Square (Piața Sfatului), historically the square where weekly and annual markets took place.
+Depending on the period you are visiting, you might find a traditional market going on here.
 This is probably the most well-known and characteristic spot in town where all sorts of events take place.

 5. The Black Church

 This is the biggest church in Romania and the best example of Gothic architecture in the country.
 Originally called the Church of Saint Mary, it got its current name after a big fire that took place in 1689 and destroyed most of the old town.
-The walls of the church blackened due to the fire, therefore it became known as the Black church.
+The walls of the church were blackened due to the fire; therefore, it became known as the Black Church.

 Due to its size, it was titled the biggest church between Vienna and Constantinopolis.
-You will notice it from far away, towering on the nearby Council’s square.
+You will notice it from far away, towering over the nearby Council’s square.

 6. Peles Castle, one hour away from the city center

-The castle was built between 1873 and 1914 on order of King Carlo I who wanted it as a summer retreat.
+The castle was built between 1873 and 1914 at the order of King Carol I, who wanted it as a summer retreat.
 Its style is comparable to the famous Schloss Neuschwanstein in Bavaria, with clear Saxon influences.
-The interior is mostly decorated in baroque style but it has several different rooms, each decorated in its particular way.
+The interior is mostly decorated in baroque style, but it has several different rooms, each decorated in its own particular way.

 Nowadays, the castle receives up to half a million visitors per year.
 You can visit it from Wednesday to Sunday; the castle is closed on Monday and Tuesday.
 The castle closes for a couple of weeks each year for maintenance and cleaning.
 The closing period always varies, so check the website before your trip.